-Similar to patterns observed in spring 2024, summer 2024 water quality conditions showed continued recovery from the Cameron Peak Fire, although a few parameters continued to be substantially impacted.
-This observation aligns with general observations of the recovery of watersheds from wildfire, as water quality conditions can return to baseline conditions within a few years or as many as 15 or more years post-wildfire (Rust et al. 2018; Paul et al. 2022).
+Fall 2024 water quality conditions were generally similar to average values recorded in the previous five-year period although differences were apparent for some parameters and at a few specific sampling locations.
+These differences mostly reflect continued recovery from the CPF and the lack of contribution (to date) of the AMF.
+This observation aligns with general observations of the recovery of watersheds from wildfire, as water quality conditions can return to baseline conditions within a few years or as many as 15+ years post-wildfire depending on the characteristics of the wildfire and the parameter (Rust et al. 2018; Paul et al. 2022).